charles-m-doan/distinction-space/content/Essay/notes/On_Discipline.md

 Once we’re already operating far outside the Middle World—Hilbert spaces, gauge redundancy, renormalization, effective field theories—intuition has *already* failed.
 What remains is coherence, constraint, and explanatory role.
 If alternatives are rejected, they should be rejected on those grounds, not because they feel excessive, extravagant, or unfamiliar.

+---

+## A Common Objection, Made Explicit

+**Objection:** *“Without these restrictions, you’re just peddling nonsense.”*

+**Reply:** Calling something “nonsense” already presupposes a criterion of admissibility.
+The disagreement is not about whether constraint is required, but **where it is licensed to operate**.

+If the charge means *“without any constraint at all, discourse collapses,”* then the point is conceded—and it supports this view.
+Distinction is precisely what prevents collapse.
+What is refused here is not constraint, but **unargued constraint**.

+If instead the charge means *“without my preferred ontology or model, discourse collapses,”* then the move is illicit.
+Restrictions internal to a successful abstraction layer are being promoted to conditions of intelligibility as such.
+That is a category error.

+If something is truly nonsense, the burden is to show **which condition of intelligibility it violates**, not merely which expectations of a familiar model it fails to satisfy.
+Absent that articulation, “nonsense” does no work.
+It functions as a refusal, not a discipline.

+---

 Discipline does not come from narrowing possibility prematurely.
 It comes from being explicit about **where** restriction enters—and refusing to let it masquerade as necessity.